gempy-project/gempy/docs/source/index.rst

 .. image:: ../logos/logo_CGRE.png
    :width: 59%

-GemPy is an open-source tool for generating 3D structural geological models in Python (GemPy's code can be viewed in its repository: https://github.com/cgre-aachen/gempy.)
+GemPy is an open-source tool for generating 3D structural geological models in Python (GemPy's code can be viewed in its repository: https://github.com/cgre-aachen/gempy.).
+Also, check our new website https://www.gempy.org/.
 It is capable of creating complex 3D geological models, including stratigraphic and structural features such as: